 Call for Presentations

 We need your expertise.
-We are seeking session proposals from school districts, school board members, thought leaders and like-minded organizations that support our theme, Building Better Boards: Moving from Good to Great.
+We are seeking session proposals from school districts, school board members, thought leaders and like-minded organizations that support our theme, Building Better Boards.

 Sessions must demonstrate ways for school boards to become more effective, building upon a foundation of leadership excellence.
 We are looking for fresh ideas, proven strategies and a collaborative spirit to help build better boards!